stripe/rainier/rainier-docs/src/main/tut/tour.md

 plot1D(rate.sample())
 ```

-Looks like our daily rate is probably somewhere between 6 and 9, and is in fact much more likely to be around 9 than 10.
+Looks like our daily rate is probably somewhere between 6 and 9, which corresponds well to the steep 3x dropoff we saw before between 9 and 10.
 ## A mathematical digression

 Please feel free to skip this section if it's not helping you.